 Described by John Betjeman as ‘to many people the most beautiful churchyard on earth’, the gardens of St Just in Roseland have delighted many, many people over many years.
 Explore the winding paths through the bamboos, follow the running stream down to the creek and pause by our Holy Well.
 Beautiful views lead the eye over to the boatyard or back towards the church.
 Step away from all the noise and traffic and rest in the tranquillity of our historic church.

-The Churchyard at St Just is now open daily and the Churches of St Just and St Mawes are open for private prayer between 10.00am and 4.00pm on a Monday and Thursday.
-Public Services will be starting on the 19th July see Information for Services on the Website for more details.
+The Churchyard at St Just is open daily and the Churches of St Just and St Mawes are open for private prayer between 10.00am and 4.00pm on a Monday and Thursday.

-Services are available on line either via Zoom or YouTube.
-Please contact Emma – email@example.com or call her on 07854719655 for further details.
+Services are available on line via Zoom at 4pm every Sunday.
+Please contact Emma – email@example.com or call her on 01326 722618 for further details.